 New York City Municipal Archives Digital Galleries

-The Department of Records & Information Services preserves and provides public access to historical and contemporary records and information about New York City government.
+The Department of Records & Information Services preserves and provides public access to historical and contemporary records and information about NYC government.
 The Municipal Library & Archives are open by appointment only.

 Get Involved: Transcription at the Municipal Archives